MMikhailova/Madhu.github.io/README.md

-# Name of project
+# Figma design for handmane jewelry shop.

+> In this project I have developed the design of the. home page for my classmate's [Madhu](https://github.com/MadhuMNG/Madhu.github.io) handmade jewelry shop.
-> A longer description
+>

 ## Table of contents